 Enid was a very bright child who excelled in studies, was a talented pianist and had remarkable writing skills.
 She attended St. Christopher’s School in Beckenham where she was the head girl.
 Later she became a trained teacher and taught at Bickly Subiton and Chessington.
 During this time she never gave up writing.
 She hoped to become a published author one day.
 Her dreamed was fulfilled when her first book ‘Child Whispers’ was published in 1922.
 It was a compilation of children’s poems.
 Two years later she got married to Hugh Alexander Pollock who was a book editor at the firm that had published two of her works.

-In her mid thirties Enid went through some crisis in her life which included the death of her daughter.
+In her mid thirties Enid went through some crisis in her life which included the death of her father.
 This troubled her emotionally and she began to show signs of instability.
 She started post marital affairs and in 1941 divorced her husband to marry Kenneth Fraser, a man she had met while she was still with her first husband.
 However she remained in her second marriage for the rest of her life.

 Enid Blyton is most famous for her book ‘The Famous Five’ which is mystery series with 5 characters Julian, Dick, Anne, George, and a dog named Timmy.
 Her other well known novel from the ‘Mystery series’ was ‘The Adventurous Four’ where four children get wound up in different mystery expeditions.
 Another follow up is ‘The Secret Seven’ similar to the previous two novels; with a society of seven children who work on various mysteries.
 One of the most popular characters from her ‘Noddy books’ is sometimes criticized for being too soft and wrongly crying when situations were difficult.